 Implementation steps:

 - Create a Performance Framework Scorecard with evaluation criteria.
+Consider using the replica sync function to maintain consistent evaluation criteria.

 - Create Growth and Support Scorecards outlining overall strategic guidance.